Hospice begins when comfort, not cure, is the main concern.

 Provision of inpatient respite care for privately insured patients will be in accordance with the reimbursement policy of the insurer.
 For patients with no source of funding, payment may be limited and the community resources may be utilized depending on the financial needs of the patient, the availability of community resources and the available resources of agency.

 Hospice care can be contacted 24 hours per day, seven days per week.
-We are committed to being there for you during a crisis and don’t want you to feel you are alone.
+Each location is staffed with it’s own on-call nurse; we are committed to being there for you during a crisis and don’t want you to feel you are alone.
 Please call if you need help.
-Please be patient as we respond to your needs.

 The office is open 8:00 AM to 5:00 PM Monday through Thursday and 8:00 AM to 4:30 PM on Friday excluding holidays.
 A nurse is on-call whenever the office is closed.
 Call the main office number and leave a message with our answering service.
 Make sure you leave your name, the patient’s name, the phone number you can be reached at and a brief explanation of your question or problem.
 The nurse will be paged immediately and will call you back as soon as possible.
 Our goal is to return all calls in less than 15 minutes.
 Please leave a phone line open so the nurse can reach you.
 If you ever find that our normal communication system is not working, you may call BB Answering Service at (903) 757-1030.